askahana/DotNetDynamosV2/README.md

 * CustomerManager(Menu) : ICustomerMenu
 * AdminManager(Menu) : IAdminMenu

-  These classed are to display Menus and switch-statement was used to handle different choices made by users.
+  These classes are to display Menus and switch-statement was used to handle different choices made by users.
 There are 6 choices for customer and 5 choices for administrator.
 The user is then directed to the method based on their selections.

 * ShowBalance